AlexMathew/scrapple/docs/concepts/structure.rst

 ElementTree
 ===========

-The Element type is a container object designed to store hierarchical data structures.
+The Element type is a data object that can contain tree-like data structures.

 The ElementTree wrapper type adds code to load web pages as trees of Element objects.
 An element consists of properties like a tag(identify the element type), number of attributes, text string holding the textual content and the number of child nodes.